CasparKielwein/Aaargh/Items.md

 Any blade weapon
 The songblade emits unnatural sounds and music when you fight with it.
 It counts as a muiscal instrument and you are automatically proficient with it.

+#### Spellslingers Wand
+A well balanced Magic Wand
+You can cast spells which manifest as ranged attacks against a single target as a minor action instead of a full action.

 #### Berserker Armor
 Barely any armor, mostly the hide of bears.